welle-ai/appsheet-docai-adapter/README.md

 ./3_test.sh
 ```

-See complete guide to deploying and using the solution in this [community article](https://www.googlecloudcommunity.com/gc/Tips-Tricks/Use-Google-Cloud-Generative-AI-Image-Models-in-AppSheet-as-seen/td-p/629835) on the Google Cloud Community AppSheet site.
+You can also debug the service locally using the VSCode debug configuration and setting the environment variables correctly.